 Understanding the Challenges

 At GPJ we’re helping our clients navigate what has become a complex sustainability landscape.
-Our internal experts created a considerable collection of measurements, which can help minimize business risk and design more sustainable and responsible initiatives.
-Together, we’re working towards developing event marketing programs that communicate and deliver against our clients’ sustainability commitments in compelling and effective ways.
+Our internal experts have created a considerable collection of measurements, which help minimize business risk and design more sustainable and responsible initiatives.

 • When sustainability isn’t a client priority, as a trusted partner, we step up the conversation to elevate the subject as a priority

-• When planning each element of an event, clients must consider the environmental impact of decisions made and do what they can to mitigate the impact
+• When planning each element of an event, we consider the environmental impact of decisions made and do what we can together with our clients to mitigate the impact

-• We must ask difficult questions of our clients and supply chain when necessary
+• We ask difficult questions of our clients and supply chain when necessary

 A Global Commitment

 GPJ UK is one of the 12 founding members of isla, a non-profit organization created by the events industry for the events industry.
 Our membership includes training, resources and connection to a network of industry professionals, suppliers and shared commitment towards the path to a net-zero carbon industry by 2030.
-Resources like proseed ( https://proseed.events/) and the templates that accompany that tool will help event planners make ‘better’ decisions when planning events.
-These templates can be repurposed as a global set of documents to be used by GPJ teams across the globe.
+We’re also implementing the isla TRACE program, which will measure the environmental impact of events as a path to further reducing their carbon footprint.

 GPJ India teamed up with Environmental Synergies in Development (ENSYDE) to further enact change within the events and experience industry.
 ENSYDE has been working on reducing the environmental footprint through awareness and action for 3 decades now, and the recent partnership only strengthens our belief that every individual and collective action can have a positive impact on our environment.